Celebrate Black History with the Green Book of South Carolina

 The Green Book of South Carolina was created to increase awareness of the state's wide range of African-American tourism destinations and to encourage travelers to immerse themselves in all of its rich history.
 Tourism helps increase the economic impact for these African-American heritage sites as well as their surrounding communities.

 Each day, the Green Book is utilized by everyone from tourism professionals to out-of-state vacationers, and it's become a valuable tool for event planners, church groups, tour operators and more.
-Purchase a copy and start discovering African American history across South Carolina today.
+Puchase the app on Google Play or on Apple's App Store and start discovering African American history across South Carolina today.